thesammy58/Randomized-Loading-Screens/README.md

 # What it'll do as soon as you launch the game:

--Read from a pool of available loading screen packages in Bin\MyLoadingScreens (comes preloaded with all packs, also supports custom loading screens)
+-Read from a pool of available loading screen packages in Bin\MyLoadingScreens (comes preloaded with all packs in all localizations, also supports custom loading screens)

 -Detect your locale based on the game's registry entries, with multiple detection fallbacks in place if registry read fails